Technical Advisory

 Distributed systems architecture

-• Microservices or service mesh boundaries: Separate concerns for image processing, generative imaging, narrative generation, asset management, and delivery APIs to improve maintainability and scalability.
+• Microservices or service mesh boundaries: Separate concerns for image processing, styling, narrative generation, asset management, and delivery APIs to improve maintainability and scalability.

-• Data lineage and feature stores: Capture lineage for inputs (listing data, MLS feeds, historical imagery) and features used by generation models to support reproducibility and audits.
+• Data lineage and feature stores: Capture input lineage (listing data, MLS feeds, historical imagery) and features used by generation models to support reproducibility and audits.

 • Model serving and runtimes: Deploy vision models, style transfer pipelines, and language models behind scalable serving layers with latency budgets aligned to user expectations.